StructRe: Rewriting for Structured Shape Modeling: Results and Discussion

 \paragraph{Structured reconstruction plus generation} Given a partial scan, we can apply upward rewriting to convert and complete it into structured shapes, and further explore the variations of this shape by downward rewriting plus shape code perturbation (Sec.~\ref{subsec:comparison_gen}).
 Examples are shown in Figs.~\ref{fig:teaser} and \ref{fig:applications}(a).

 \paragraph{Part-level editing} Given objects represented by explicit parts, we can directly edit them by manipulating parts, and further regularize the editing through rewriting.
 For example, as shown in Fig.~\ref{fig:applications}(b), first we swap the bases of a chair and a table by interchanging their corresponding parts, which produces gaps at junctions.
 To fix these gaps, we simply rewrite them upward where those edited parts are merged with other parts seamlessly.
+Currently, we manually swap parts for each editing operation.
+Extending our method to learn an editing latent space, similar to StructEdit \cite{Mo2020StructEdit}, could help automate and speed up the editing process, especially for larger-scale operations.
+Please refer to the supplemental for more editing details and examples.

 \paragraph{Shape vectorization by part-based mesh retrieval} Given the structured reconstruction into parts, our encoding of parts via latent codes permits querying similar parts from the training set, whose meshes can then replace the marching cube results to vectorize the corresponding parts with compactness.
 The nearest neighbor query of similar parts is done by simple cosine similarity computation: given a reconstructed part with shape code $\vb{s}$, and a set of training shape codes $[\vb{s}_i]$, we find the closet part by $\argmax_i \frac{\vb{s}\cdot \vb{s}_i}{\|\vb{s}\| \|\vb{s}_i\|}$.
 Two examples are shown in Fig.~\ref{fig:applications}(c).